 Placement In The Aquarium

-Acropora need to be placed where light and flow allows.
+Acropora need to be placed where light and water flow allows.
 This is typically at the top and middle portions of the reef, though some extremely high-tech setups may allow for lower portions to be utilized.

 As we will discuss, these corals need plenty of room to grow and will fight each other when placed too closely together.
 That, and they can also grow into very impressive structures as well!